lingqiz/orientation-encoding/README.md

 The code automatically tracks the acquisition number.
 - behavioral session: (switch to the behavior branch) `python3 main.py subject_ID`.
+- See `analysisTilt.m` for analysis of behavioral data.

 ### Dependencies
 - [PsychoPy](https://www.psychopy.org/)